 Thame Remembers 2nd Lieutenant Eric William Rose MC

-Eric Rose was born in 1898, eldest son of William Cox Rose Esq. a dairy farmer of Moat Farm at Ford near Aylesbury, Buckinghamshire.
+Eric has been born in 1898, the eldest of three children of Alice Beatrice (nee Farmer), and William Cox Rose Esq. a dairy farmer of Moat Farm at Ford near Aylesbury, Buckinghamshire.
+He was educated at Lord Williams’s Grammar School in Thame, where he boarded from 1909 to 1914, and where reportedly, he showed great promise.

-On 25th March 1918 11 days before his death having been captured and then escaped he took over command of C company in a counter-attack after his CO was killed.
-An action for which he was awarded the Military Cross for ‘conspicuous gallantry and devotion to duty’.
+When the German Army launched their attack through the Somme in March 1918, the 125th Infantry Brigade, of which the 1/8th Lancashire Fusiliers were a part, was moved up to help defend the line.
+On the 25th March, 11 days before his death, having been captured and then escaped, Eric took over command of C company in a counter-attack after his company commander, Captain R Alderson was killed.
+This was an action for which Eric was awarded the Military Cross for ‘conspicuous gallantry and devotion to duty’.

 The Thame Remembers Cross was delivered to Arras Memorial, Pas de Calais, France on 01st November 2015 by Ron Roberts (Thame Remembers)